Universal tradeoff relation between speed, uncertainty, and dissipation in nonequilibrium stationary states: Illustration of the tightness of the first-passage time bounds with a biased random walker

 and

 The moments of $T_X$ follow from

 where $n\in\mathbb{N}$.

 Figure~\ref{fig2M} compares the first-passage time bounds Eqs.~(\ref{eq:2}) with the thermodynamic uncertainty relation Eq.~(\ref{eq:T2}).
 The plotted curves are obtained from the explicit analytical expressions for $\dot{s}$ and $p_-$, given by Eqs.~(\ref{eq:sigmaxM}) and (\ref{eq:pMP}), respectively, and from explicit analytical expressions for $\langle T^n \rangle$ that we have obtained from the Eqs.~(\ref{eq:gJump}-\ref{eq:TMom}) and can be found in the Appendix~\ref{App:E6}.
 The figure shows that for large values of the first-passage thresholds the bounds Eqs.~(\ref{eq:2}) are tight, as predicted by Eq.~(\ref{eq:eq}), while the thermodynamic uncertainty relation is loose.
-Hence, we can use moments of first-passage times to infer the exact value of the entropy production rate $\dot{s}$.

 In Fig.~\ref{fig2M} we also observe that the first moment $\langle T\rangle$ converges fast to its asymptotic value, while higher order moments $\langle T^2\rangle$ and $\langle T^3\rangle$ converge slowly to their asymptotic values.
 Using Eqs.~(\ref{eq:sigmaxM}), (\ref{eq:pMP}), and (\ref{eq:gJump}-\ref{eq:TMom}), we obtain the asymptotics (see Appendices~\ref{App:E8} and \ref{App:E9})